tsanghan/kubernetes-env/README.md

 4. `git clone https://github.com/tsanghan/kubernetes-env.git`
 5. `cd` into `kubernetes-env`
 6. `sudo ./prepare-vm.sh`
-7. Follow the instruction at the end of the completion of `prepare-vm.sh` script
+7. `./prepare-env.sh`
-8. Log back into your VM
+8. Follow the instruction at the end of the completion of `prepare-env.sh` script
-9. `./prepare-env.sh`
+9. Log back into your VM
 10. You have 2 choices to deploy a kubernetes cluster, using *LXD* or *KIND*

 ### Kubernetes on LXD